Skip to main content

 According to the CDC’s most recent update for Week 52, ending Dec.
 27, 2025, several key indicators point to continued and elevated flu activity:

-The CDC recommends the following measures for the public:
+The CDC recommends the following precautions:

 Study Finds Opioid Use During Pregnancy Has Doubled in the Last Decade